Karim-308/jawwed-mobile/src/api/services/audio/AudioService Documentation.md

 ---
 ---

-When you call any of these functions, they automatically handle the change of the `isPlaying` state, so no need to worry about it.
+When you call any of these functions, they automatically handle the change of the `isPlaying` and `isPaused` states, so don't change them, but you can read their values when needed.

 ## 1- Play Audio

 You can play the verse audio in the following ways.

-### 1.1- Play Audio for a Single Verse
+### 1.1- Play The Audio for a Single Verse

 ```js
 playAudioForOneVerse(reciterName, pageNumber, verseKey)